lfortran/lfortran/doc/src/asr/asr_nodes/expression_nodes/IntegerBinOp.md

 ### Return values

-None, as it is an expression type.
+The return value is the expression that the IntegerBinOp represents.

 ## Description